Accepting Crypto Donations

 What has made it hard for nonprofits to accept cryptocurrency to date?

 If your organization isn’t set up to accept crypto donations and doesn’t know how to get started, you’re not alone.
-More than 90% of nonprofits don’t currently have a crypto solution.
+Many nonprofits don’t currently have a crypto solution.
 While they know there is growing interest in crypto giving, nonprofits lack the technical expertise and exchange accounts they need to accept most (or any) crypto donations, and their staff may need training to feel confident in even discussing the topic with donors.
 And many of the nonprofits who are positioned to encourage and accept cryptocurrency donations nevertheless lack the knowledge to manage their holdings of these relatively volatile assets.

 Crypto for Charity’s solution overcomes these common hurdles, allowing nonprofits to benefit from crypto donations without having to establish an exchange account, or provide educational resources and training for their personnel.
 Crypto for Charity also mitigates market and volatility risk by liquidating donated crypto assets immediately.
 Nonprofits instead simply receive the proceeds of crypto donations in cash, while their donors automatically receive an emailed tax receipt from our affiliated public nonprofit, FreeWill Impact Fund.